Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

 {% picture 2022-pre-commit/precommit_ci.png --alt pre-commit integration in github actions %}
 {% picture 2022-pre-commit/precommit_ci_changes.png --alt changes made by pre-commit.ci %}

 Have you already used pre-commits for your (TwinCAT) projects?
 Or do you have other ideas?
-Let me know in the comments below!
+Let me know in the comments below.